jactools/dq-docker/CONTRIBUTING.md

      `uncommitted/data_docs/local_site/ds_sample_data`).
 Customize the
      generation command to your project (see `.github/workflows/build-with-data-docs.example.yml`).

     2. Build production images:

      ```bash
      ./buildit.sh --prod
      ```

       `buildit.sh --prod` will build the package image via `docker-compose.prod.yml` and will attempt to build the `nginx` image from `docker/nginx/Dockerfile.prod` if the generated site exists at `uncommitted/data_docs/local_site`.

+      Note: `buildit.sh --prod` requires `DQ_DATA_SOURCE` to be set.
+This script fails early with a helpful message if the variable is missing so CI and deploys do not proceed against an unintended default source.

   3. Run production compose (ensure `DQ_DATA_SOURCE` is set):